LaMia Flight 2933: National football associations

 The Argentine Football Association sent a support letter to Chapecoense offering free loans of players from Argentine clubs.

 The Brazilian Football Confederation (CBF) encouraged Chapecoense to play its next scheduled Campeonato Brasileiro Série A game against Clube Atlético Mineiro, part of the final round of the tournament, as a tribute to the players.
 Both Chapecoense and Atlético Mineiro refused to play the match, but they were not fined by the Superior Court of Sports Justice.

 Besides changing their profile pictures on social media to a black version of Chapecoense's badge and issuing messages of solidarity, other Brazilian teams offered to loan the club players for the next year and asked the CBF to exempt Chapecoense from relegation for the next three years.

-In Colombia, a four-hour tribute took place at Atlético Nacional's stadium at the time the match Chapecoense had been scheduled to play would have kicked off.
+In Colombia, a four-hour tribute took place at Atlético Nacional's stadium at the time Chapecoense's scheduled match would have kicked off.
 This was attended by 40,000 spectators with live coverage on Fox Sports and a live stream on YouTube.

 The Uruguayan Football Association declared two days of mourning.
 The association's referees wore a Chapecoense badge on their shirts for the 14th matchday of the Uruguayan Primera División.